subiabre/phpmetro/README.md

 >**NOTE**: Function calls that don't return a value will not be added to the Sample, resulting in a size lesser than the specified one.

+The `setUp` method is required by the `AnalysisInterface`.
+All analyses must implement this method with the purpose of being run before test methods in the Analysis.

-You can call to `addSample` anywhere in your Analyses, actually, this function will hold the execution of the code until it finishes adding records.
-However it is recommended that you add your Samples on set up for performance reasons.
+You can call to `addSample` anywhere inside your class methods, actually, this function will hold the execution of the runner until it finishes adding records.
+However it is recommended that you add your Samples on set up for performance and maintainability reasons.

 >**NOTE**: Unlike other testing frameworks and libraries, PHPMetro will run the method `setUp` only once before running all tests instead of once before each test.

 Now that there is Sample data we can start performing some calculations on it.
 For that you must simply just add Test methods in your class.

 A *Test* is an special class method inside your Analysis class that performs some kind of calculation and returns the result.
-These methods must match the regular expression: `test[A-Za-z09]*` and return a basic data type.
+These methods must match the regular expression `test[A-Za-z09]*` and return a basic data type.

 >**WARNING**: Tests that return complex data types such as arrays or objects that can't be casted to strings will throw an error exception and stop the PHPMetro run.